Wrongful Termination Attorney

 Many wrongful termination cases can be handled on a contingency fee basis.
 That means that you only pay our legal fees if we recover financial compensation for your losses.
 We provide our clients a written explanation of the settlement or verdict amounts recovered and their distribution for our clients’ approval prior to their cases being closed.

 Our contingency fees are calculated as a fractional percentage of the recovery and are very competitive.
 Since attorney John F. McCarthy’s fees will only be collected from the amount he recovers on your behalf, you can be sure that he is motivated to get you the most substantial recovery possible.

-Because of the sheer number of employment case enquiries we receive each week, regretfully we are not able to accept every wrongful termination case.
-In the event your Free Case Evaluation submittial is evaluated (personally by John) to be an actionable case –BUT– we are not able to accept your case right now, John will provide you a short list of other outstanding employment litigators that John has confidence in who might have an opening to assist you in your wrongful termination matter.
+Because of the sheer number of employment case enquiries, we receive each week, regretfully we are not able to accept every wrongful termination case.
+In the event your Free Case Evaluation submittal is evaluated (personally by John) to be an actionable case –BUT– we are not able to accept your case right now, John will provide you a short list of other outstanding employment litigators that John has confidence in who might have an opening to assist you in your wrongful termination matter.

 Wrongful Termination Contingency Fee Arrangement:

 - Empowers the “little Guy or Gal” to retain powerful legal counsel to take on the largest private-sector, State or Federal Government employer.